sam-o-floinn/URLShortener/readme.md

 ## 2: Statistical Views
 #### a) Urls
-Through the Spring repositories, there are two noticeable paths we can view from the default URL (e.g localhost:8080). 'urls' and 'codes', which are created from repositories.
-"urls" will show all the short-URLs created, from the long URLs to their short URL code plus the times that a given link has been clicked. "codes" simply shows the codes created.
+Thanks to a Spring repository, we can view from the default URL, *urls* (e.g `localhost:8080/urls`).
+This lists all the URL mappnig objects in the repo, from the long URLs to their short URL code.
+It also has extra statistics like the times that a given link has been clicked.
 #### b) h2-console
 Spring h2 Hibernate offers a database to store our info.
 This is persistent as long as the application has been run for.
 At the 'h2-console' end point, log in using the values as listed in *application.properties*.
 A web interface to a h2 database will let you run SQL queries to view any data on the repositories as desired.
 #### c) Docker stats